awaispasha7/voice-agent-livekit/backend/ORCHESTRATOR_README.md

 ## **The Intelligent Brain of Your Voice Agent**

-The Conversational Orchestrator is a revolutionary intelligent layer that transforms your voice agent from a rigid flow-based system into a natural, context-aware conversational AI.
+The Conversational Orchestrator is an intelligent layer designed to transform your voice agent from a rigid flow-based system into a natural, context-aware conversational AI.

+> **⚠️ CURRENT STATUS:** The orchestrator is **partially integrated**.
+See `ORCHESTRATOR_STATUS.md` for accurate current status.

 ---